PRivers251/PRivers251/README.md

 # Hi, I'm Patrick Rivers

 **Welcome to my GitHub Profile!
-I'm a dedicated IT professional with a passion for networking, cybersecurity, and software development.**
+I'm a dedicated IT professional with a passion for networking and web development.**

 ## About Me

-- **Current Focus**: Transitioning into IT with a strong interest in Cybersecurity.
+- **Current Focus**: Transitioning into IT with a strong interest in IT and Network Support.
-- **Education**: Pursuing a Bachelor's Degree in IT.
+- **Education**: Pursuing a Bachelor's Degree in IT (Completion April 2025).
 - **Certifications**: CCNA, ITIL v4 Foundation.
-- **Skills**: Networking, Python, Java, HTML/CSS, JavaScript, Flask, Docker, Next.js.
+- **Skills**: Networking, Python, Java, HTML/CSS, Tailwind, JavaScript, Flask, Docker, Next.js.
-- **Goal**: To leverage my experience in IT and move towards a role in Cybersecurity.
+- **Goal**: To establish myself in a career that I am deeply passionate about, dive into and learn cool new technologies, solve fun and engaging problems, and meet some great people along the way.

+## Certifications

+- **CCNA Certification**
+- **ITIL v4 Foundation**

 ## Technologies & Tools